rabbitmq/rabbitmq-website/site/quorum-queues.md

 limitations under the License.
 -->

-# Quorum Queues NOSYNTAX
+# Defining a product-name; Quorum Queue

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-The quorum queue is a modern queue type for RabbitMQ implementing a durable, replicated FIFO queue based on the [Raft consensus algorithm](https://raft.github.io/).
+The product-name; quorum queue is a modern queue type, which implements a durable, replicated FIFO queue based on the [Raft consensus algorithm](https://raft.github.io/).

+Quorum queues are designed to be safer and provide simpler, well defined failure handling semantics that users should find easier to reason about when designing and operating their systems.

 Quorum queues and [streams](./streams.html) now replace the original, replicated [mirrored classic queue](ha.html).
 Mirrored classic queues are [now deprecated and scheduled for removal](https://blog.rabbitmq.com/posts/2021/08/4.0-deprecation-announcements/).
 Use the [Migrate your RabbitMQ Mirrored Classic Queues to Quorum Queues](./migrate-mcq-to-qq.html) guide for migrating